Renew Your Kitchen Cabinets for $150 or Less

 - I get my paintbrushes from The Dollar Store.
 Several come in a pack.
 Then I can just throw them away when I’m done with the project.
 Some people prefer an expensive, quality brush that they clean out and reuse.

 A few kitchen cabinet painting tips

 Here are a few more tips to make your painting project go smoothly: Wearing rubber gloves keeps your hands clean.
-A huge box of 100 gloves is only $5 at Walmart.
+A huge box of 100 gloves is less than $10 at Walmart.
 Also, if you are interrupted when you are painting, you can put your wet paintbrush in a plastic bag and wrap it tightly to keep excess air out.
 Then when you come back to your project, it is ready to go.

 About the Author

 Shaunna Privratsky became an expert in personal finance out of necessity.
 Between writing, reading and gardening, she is always on the lookout for bargains.
 Visit her at The Discount Diva.